manmal/invoice-kraken/README.md

    └── Includes deductibility classification
 ```

-Or run all stages at once:
+Or run all stages at once (includes automatic JSONL report export):

 ```bash
 npx kraxler run -a your@gmail.com --year 2025